 Your touring today will take you to the west of the islands, perhaps to the dramatic coastline of Eshaness and the newly established Geopark.

 Your second hotel is set on the edge of a village overlooking a peaceful bay.
 The original, historic building dates from the 1500’s and has benefited from many tasteful additions throughout the centuries.
-Low ceilings, winding corridors, steep steps and sloping floors all add to the characterful ambience of the place which, rumour has it, includes its' very own ghost.
-Guests comment on the friendly welcome and traditional service they have received here and the hotel even has royal connections: the Queen of England once took afternoon tea in the library.
+Low ceilings, winding corridors, steep steps and sloping floors all add to the characterful ambiance of the place which, rumour has it, includes its' very own ghost.
+Guests comment on the friendly welcome and traditional service they have received here and the hotel even has royal connections.
+The Queen of England once took afternoon tea in the library.
 Less regal guests can enjoy meals in the hotel bar or restaurant, both of which offer high quality, locally-sourced produce.
 All the bedrooms are individually decorated and named after the surrounding isles, and have views of the bay or the gardens, complete with trees – a rare and welcome occurrence on Shetland.

 We would recommend taking a day trip to the northern islands of Yell and Unst, the most northerly parts of the British mainland, using the regular ferry services.
-These contrasting islands are still vibrant communities: Yell has wonderful sandy beaches, while Unst has over a third of Shetland's pony population - watch out for them as they behave like sheep on the roads!
+These islands are still vibrant communities: Yell has wonderful sandy beaches, while Unst has over a third of Shetland's pony population - watch out for them as they behave like sheep on the roads!
 To the north of Unst lies Muckle Flugga, with its famous lighthouse at the very far north of Great Britain.

-Another day to explore, with options including the beautiful St Ninian's Isle and its unusual "tombola" sandy beach, the ancient settlement of Jarlshof and Sumburgh head, a nesting place for puffins until early August.
+Another day to explore, with options including the beautiful St Ninian's Isle and its unusual "tombolo" sandy beach, the ancient settlement of Jarlshof and Sumburgh head, a nesting place for puffins until early August.
 Your ferry departs late afternoon or early evening for Aberdeen, arriving the next morning.

 £725 per person in March, £750 per person in April, £780 per person for May, June & September, £800 per person for July & August.
 Prices based on 2 adults sharing a room, for 4 nights on a bed & breakfast basis in the hotels as described, return ferry travel for car and passengers from Aberdeen to Shetland, including accommodation in an outer two berth cabin in both directions.
 Meals on board are not included.
 The holiday also includes the unique Seabirds & Seals boat trip and a small group tour with our local guide.

 All our Shetland holidays include a map of the islands with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
 All itineraries and room types are presented subject to availability at specific hotels.

 The McKinlay Kidd Guarantee

 All our holiday prices include a service charge of £8 per person per night towards the costs we incur in researching, planning and designing your holiday.
 We guarantee to refund this service charge if you believe that arranging your holiday through McKinlay Kidd has not met your expectations for value.
 All we ask is that you write to us within 7 days of your return and explain your reason for claiming the refund.
 This will ensure that we can improve the experience for all our future guests.

-To check the latest availability for this holiday complete the form below or call us on 0844 873 6110 from the UK, or toll-free from USA & Canada 1 866 922 8538 and +44 844 873 6110 for all other countries.
+To check the latest availability for this holiday complete the form below or call us on 0141 308 8009 from the UK, or toll-free from USA & Canada 1 866 922 8538 and +44 141 308 8009 for all other countries.